Bioconductor/auxiliary_docker_containers/tracker.bioconductor.org/README.md

 Open a browser window with the URL produced by that script.
 You can log in as the user `admin` with password `foo`.

-Note: This tracker sends email to a fake email server that does not actually send any email.
-So don't expect to receive emails from it.
-In future we might try and expose the emails that the system _would_ have sent.
+Note: This tracker sends email to a test email server that does not actually send any email.
+You will not receive any emails sent by the container directly into your inbox, however you can view them by pointing a web browser at port 1080 of your docker host
+(which is `localhost` on Linux, and can be determined with the `boot2docker ip` command on Mac and Windows.)

 ## Workflow